How to ensure AR programmes deliver to the bottom line – part one

 Post script: These three AR posts have proved pretty popular.
 So we’ve put them together, ripped out the fluff, given it a bit of structure and turned them into a whitepaper, which you are welcome to download here:

-The free-range freelancer
+The free-range freelance worker

 spring 2013 with elli in zante